luslab/oz-bulk-rnaseq/README.md

 - The 4 base long k-mers ( 4-mers ) are ATGC , TGCA
 - The 5 base long k-mer ( 5-mer ) is ATGCA

-FaASTQ error correction programs correct or remove reads that appear to have errors in.
+FastQC error correction programs correct or remove reads that appear to have errors in.
 Very useful when data is of high coverage.

 `ml BBMap`
 `bbmap` package using `tadpole.sh` error corrector `tadpole.sh in=SRR5*_1.fastq out=tadpole.fq mode=correct`

-### Sequence patterns
-Sequence patterns can be summarised probabilistically into motifs e.g. where `GC` is followed by `A` 80% of time.
-Adapters are very simple sequence patterns that can be identified by a pattern.
-When sequences are on a single line (line orinentated), `grep` with `--colour=always` allows us to identify the mataches e.g. `cat SRR5483788_1.fastq | grep --color=always CTGTCTCTTATACA | head -2`

-Searching sequences for patterns:
-`grep` and extended grep `egrep` work on single line.
-`dreg` and `fuzznuc` Emboss tools wra over many lines

-Regular expressions:
-`^` matches the beginning of the line
-`.` matches any character
-`{m,n}` matches the preceding elements at least m but not more than n times.

-## Sequence Alignment
+# Sequence Alignment
 - the purpose of alignment (aka pairwise alignment; mapping) is to arrange 2 sequences so the regions of similarity line up.
 For each base alignment the options are:
 	- `-` a space
 	- `|` match